 How to get rid of mealybugs on orchids is a question I often get.

-Whilst mealybugs are easy to get rid of in small numbers, they get very cumbersome once the infestation grows.
+While mealybugs are easy to eliminate in small numbers, they get cumbersome once the infestation grows.
 This happens fast.

 Mealybugs are fascinating to read about or watch how they interact with plants in gardening documentaries.

 On your plants, the results are not fascinating at all.
 Mealybugs are fast orchid destroyers.

 The males are said to be shorter-lived, but that does not matter.
 What does matter is they are ALL killed.

 Did you know the long-tailed mealybug does not lay eggs in the soil?